 The complex halide of W (II) is W6X12 type (where X = chlorine, bromine, iodine).
 It forms cluster compounds like (W6X8)+4 X4−.
 The oxidation state zero is observed in the carbonyl complexes like W(CO)6.

 Hydrochloric acid addition to a tungstate, hydrated tungstic acid is precipitated.
 On heating, the white precipice of tungstic acid turns yellow.
 It may be confirmed by heating the precipitate with Zn and HCl or SnCl2 when a blue precipitate is formed.

 Tungstates are precipitated as benzidine tungstate from a dilute 0.1N sulfuric acid.
 The precipitate is ignited to WO3 and weighed.
 At pH scale of 7 to 8 tungstates can be precipitated as BaWO4.

 - The pure tungsten metal is used in making filaments of old-style electric lamps or bulbs and anticathodes in x-ray tubes.

 - Tungsten is an important alloying metal for high-speed tools due to its hardness.
 It forms several very hard alloys such as satellite (cobalt, chromium, and tungsten) and Widia metal (WC + 10 percent copper).

-- The compound tungsten(IV) sulfide used in high-temperature lubricant and calcium/magnesium tungstates are used widely in fluorescent lighting.
-The oxide form of tungsten is used as a chemical catalyst in power plants.
+- The oxide form like WO3 is used as a chemical catalyst in power plants.
 It converts nitrogen oxide to nitrogen and water in presence of ammonia.

-- Due to hardness tungsten carbide (WC) is an important metal carbide for mining and petroleum industries.
+- Due to its hardness tungsten carbide (WC) is an important metal carbide for the mining and petroleum industries.
 It is used for making different types of high-speed cutting tools.
 It can be prepared by mixing tungsten powder and carbon powder at 2200 °C.